j19sch/j19sch.github.io/posts/2024/20241109-being-intentional-about-exploratory-testing.md

 .. category: exploratory testing
 .. tags: exploratory testing, quality engineering, software development, software testing,
 .. type: text
-.. description: Being intentional about exploratory testing, i.e. exploring what you are building and what you have built, is a key skill in a high-performing team.
+.. description: Being intentional about exploratory testing, i.e. exploring and evaluating what you are building and what you have built throughout the development process, is a key skill in a high-performing team.
 -->

 *This is the second post in a (to be) three-part series about my statement "The difference between a test case and a requirement is the moment of discovery."*